 From an 8x10 Four Room Wall, to the Four Corners of the Earth!

 The value of your soul drove Jesus to Gethsemane, with the enemies of the cross lurking in the shadows.
-Jesus kneeled beneath the olive tree in the shadows of Gethsemane, and His foot was on the doorsill of the house of death.
+Jesus knelt beneath the olive tree in the shadows of Gethsemane, and His foot was on the doorsill of the house of death.
 The drops of sweat and blood flooded down His sacred brow, and the chariots of sin were placed upon His shoulders.

 Jesus was having severe anxiety and panic attacks, and He had not slept for days, knowing the cup of His Father’s wrath had to be filled.
 His stress was so intense that He began to sweat blood.
 This is a rare condition known as hematidrosis, which occurs when capillaries that feed into the sweat glands brutally explode due to extreme stress and anguish (Luke 22:44).
 Jesus slammed His face to the ground and prayed, “Father, let this cup pass from Me!
-Not as I will but Your will!”
-Be grateful that God doesn’t answer every prayer because if the Father had answered this prayer, 100 percent of humanity would be going to hell.
+Not as I will, but as Your will!”
+Be grateful that God doesn’t answer every prayer, because if the Father had answered this prayer, 100 percent of humanity would be going to hell.

-With hundreds of flaming torches that could be seen through the olive trees, five hundred hardened-battle-ready Roman soldiers and one traitor, Judas, the devil’s advocate, came from the Antonia fortress and invaded the garden to arrest one Jewish Rabbi praying with twelve sleeping disciples.
+With hundreds of flaming torches that could be seen through the olive trees, five hundred battle-hardened-battle-ready Roman soldiers and one traitor, Judas, the devil’s advocate, came from the Antonia fortress and invaded the garden to arrest one Jewish Rabbi praying with twelve sleeping disciples.
 The apostles were sleeping in Jesus’ most crucial hour of His ministry.
 Are we sleeping now?
-Is the church sleeping and slumbering now in the most crucial hour in the Age of Grace?
+Is the church sleeping and slumbering now, in the most crucial hour in the Age of Grace?

 Back to the severity in Gethsemane, the Roman soldiers said, “We seek Jesus of Nazareth!”
 So humble and so meek, Jesus replied, “I am He!”
 Standing next to the portrait of Absolute Power, the armed guards and shielded soldiers fell to the ground, trembling in catastrophic, catatonic fear, powerless and pitiful.
 Why?
 Because no one takes Jesus’ life, He lays down His life.
 Immediately, an apostolic slugfest broke out, and the tribe of twelve began to fight to prevent the Son of God from being apprehended and arrested.

 Peter took a sword and slashed the ear off of Malchus, a Jew, the servant of Caiaphas.
 Why?
 According to the Law of Moses, if you were a Jew with a physical defect, you could not serve in the temple.
 Peter ended his entire career.
-Then, Jesus miraculously healed his ear and restored his career.
+Then Jesus miraculously healed his ear and restored his career.
 Jesus said, “Peter, lay down your sword!
 Live by the sword, die by the sword!”
 The message is that people are never won over to Christ by violence but by the demonstration of love.

 The value of your soul allowed Herod’s men-of-war to rip off His seamless robe and mock Him with a purple robe.
 Artists depict Jesus on the cross in a loincloth; the Bible depicts Jesus on the cross naked.
 His only wardrobe was the faucet of blood on His skin.
 “Dogs surround me, a pack of villains encircles me; they pierce my hands and my feet.
 All my bones are on display; people stare and gloat over me.
 They divide my clothes among them and cast lots for my garment” (Psalm 22:16–18, NIV).
 While the crude crucifixion was an execution, it was also a humiliation by making the condemned as vulnerable as possible.

 The value of your soul apprehended the Lamb of God on the cross.
 His arms were stretched six to seven inches beyond their normal length, causing His shoulders to be dislocated and His bones to be pulled out of the joints.
 The soldiers drove spiked nails through the metacarpals and hit the median nerve in His wrists, causing the nerves to explode.
-The created drove nails through the hands of the Creator that sprinkled the stars like diamonds on Creation’s morning.
+The created drove nails through the hands of the Creator, who sprinkled the stars like diamonds on Creation’s morning.

 The unbearable pain from the spikes went up into His arms, into His brain, and down into His spine.
-This piercing, flaming pain is like hitting the funny bone but thousands of times worse.
+This piercing, flaming pain is like hitting the funny bone, but thousands of times worse.
 In His feet, they drove spiked nails through the metatarsal bone, hitting the plantar medial and lateral nerves, producing a very similar unbearable pain.
 His feet were strapped to the cross, so the trapped Son of God could not move.
-The Romans and religious pierced the feet of the Son of God, who walked on water.
+The Romans and the religious pierced the feet of the Son of God, who walked on water.

-Listen to the wheezing, weeping, and suffocating Son of God, dying for your sins, screaming, “Eloi, Eloi, lama sabachthani?”
-Meaning, “Father, why hast thou forsaken Me?”
+Listen to the wheezing, weeping, and suffocating Son of God, dying for your sins, screaming, “Eloi, Eloi, lama sabachthani?”—meaning, “Father, why hast thou forsaken Me?”
 Cursed and crushed on the cross, He was fettered naked; His muscle tissue showed, and His spine was exposed for the world to see.
-Birds would peck at his open wounds.
-The wood splinters and wood chips would penetrate all His cuts, bruises, and wounds from the Roman whip and would rub against His open back.
+Birds would peck at His open wounds.
+The wood splinters and wood chips would penetrate all His cuts, bruises, and wounds from the Roman whip, and would rub against His open back.

 Expressing His thirst, the soldiers offered Him vinegar on a sponge.
 Imagine drinking apple cider vinegar as your last drink before you die.
 His unquenchable thirst increased, burning His crinkled lips and parched throat.
 He asked for water, just like the rich man in Luke 16, and couldn’t even get that.
 The Son of God needed water just as much as someone in hell needed water.

-The Man who raised the dead was hanging and dangling from the cross, mocked by the Romans and the religious, “If You are the Son of God, save Yourself!”
+The Man who raised the dead was hanging and dangling from the cross, mocked by the Romans and the religious: “If You are the Son of God, save Yourself!”
 Jesus denied His deity to rely solely on His Father as an example for us to rely solely on our Father.
 Jesus could have called on twelve legions of His Father’s army to save Him.
 He couldn’t save Himself and you; He chose you and not Himself.
-With spinal splinters and wood chips hanging out of His spine, He lifted Himself one more time to exhale, “It is finished,” for you, the value of your soul.
-Then He bowed His head adorned with a crown of thorns, and the sacrifice was satisfied.
+With spinal splinters and wood chips hanging out of His spine, He lifted Himself one more time to exhale, “It is finished”—for you, the value of your soul.
+Then He bowed His head, adorned with a crown of thorns, and the sacrifice was satisfied.
 When He died, death died!

 With twelve legions of angels standing on the balconies of heaven with their swords drawn, they watched the Son of God draw His last breath and die for the sins of humanity.
 Jesus had the power to smash us, but He stooped to save us.
 The created killed the Creator.
 He suffered and died alone, as the forsaken Lamb of God, for your redemption!
 Jesus forgave you handsomely; forgiveness plunges you into the fountains filled with blood drawn from Emmanuel’s veins.
 He endured it all to communicate a spinal message that He was indeed the Lamb of God.
+“For hours, the Son of God hung on the cross and bore our sins,” in the language of Peter.

 For the value of your soul, heaven had one thing on its mind: the death of Jesus Christ.
 Without the substitutionary death of Christ, there would be no salvation, and mankind would be eternally lost.
 Without the death of Christ, there would be no church built on the Solid Rock.
-Without the death of Christ, the song Amazing Grace would have been lost at sea.
+Without the death of Christ, the song “Amazing Grace” would have been lost at sea.
 Without the death of Christ, Satan would be supreme and control men.
 Without the death of Christ, there is no New Jerusalem over the hilltop.
-Without Christ and Him crucified and the shed blood, there is no church.
-It was the Father’s will, the death of His only Begotten Son for the value of your soul.
+Without Christ and Him crucified, and the shed blood, there is no church.
+It was the Father’s will—the death of His only Begotten Son—for the value of your soul.

 If the devil is working tirelessly to steal your soul, and the Lamb of God died to save your soul, there is nothing in the world that is more important than your eternal soul.
 “Consider how precious a soul must be when both God and the devil are after it” (Charles Spurgeon).